pizzapim/project-computational-science/readme.md

 ## Outline

-The CA will be a NxN (size TBD) grid with non-wrapping borders.
+The CA will be a NxN grid with non-wrapping borders.
 The cells in the CA can have the following properties:
 * Empty
 * Border